charlesrocabert/gbapy/README.md

 <a href="https://github.com/charlesrocabert/gbacpp" target="_blank">gbacpp</a> software is required to run optimization tasks.

 ### 1.1) Supported platforms <a name="supported_platforms"></a>
-<strong>gbapy</strong> software has been primilary developed for Unix/Linux and macOS systems.
+<strong>gbapy</strong> has been primilary developed for Unix/Linux and macOS systems.

 ### 1.2) Dependencies <a name="dependencies"></a>